wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 - level 1 club benefit

 There are other benefits.
-Your Pathways achievement not only inspires your fellow members, it also helps your club.
+Your Pathways achievement not only inspires your fellow members, but also it helps your club.

-Toastmasters place a lot value in Pathways for clubs.
+Toastmasters place a lot of value in Pathways for clubs.
 To be a Distinguished Club, we need as many points as possible in Pathways to get a total points of 5.